 14. Roman Cathedral

-The city of Port Said contains many ancient churches that date back to different eras and tell the history of these different periods.
-One of these churches is the Roman Cathedral which was built in 1934 at the entrance of the Suez Canal and was opened on January 13, 1937.
+Port Said contains many ancient churches that date back to different eras and tell the history of these periods.
+One of these churches is the Roman Cathedral, built in 1934 at the Suez Canal entrance and opened on 13 January 1937.
 The cathedral was designed by the French architect Jean Holloh.
 It is divided into three sections separated by long, octagonal columns and crowned with capitals symbolizing the names of the Virgin Mary.
 The church is characterized as being in the shape of Noah’s Ark, a symbol of salvation from the world.

-Inside the church, there is a crucifix with a life-size copper statue of Jesus Christ made by the artist Pierleskar, one of the world’s largest sculptors.
+Inside the church is a crucifix with a life-size copper statue of Jesus Christ made by Pierleskar, one of the world’s largest sculptors.

-It was the eastern fortress of Egypt since the ancient Egyptian era, and it was called Paramon which means the city of the god Amun and the Romans called it Beluz meaning mud or muddy because it was located in an area of mud due to the proximity to the Mediterranean Sea.
-Its people worked in barley, fodder, and seed trade due to the frequent passage of caravans transporting them, because their residence was on the eastern edge of Lake Manzala, specifically between the lake and the dunes.
+Since the ancient Egyptian era, it has been the eastern fortress of Egypt.
+It was called Paramon, which means the city of the god Amun.
+The Romans called it Beluz, meaning mud or muddy, because it was located in an area of mud due to its proximity to the Mediterranean Sea.
+Its people worked in the barley, fodder, and seed trade due to the frequent passage of caravans transporting them.
+Their residence was on the eastern edge of Lake Manzala, specifically between the lake and the dunes.

-El-Farma is located in an important place that facilitates communication inside and outside the country by land and sea and it was the first important Egyptian port on the Mediterranean coast from the east.
-A lot of destruction and sabotage took place in El-Farma through the ages and the geographical factors that occurred in the Sinai region led to the drying up of the Nile branch there which changed the trade route.
+El-Farma is an important place that facilitates communication by land and sea inside and outside the country.
+It was the first crucial Egyptian port on the Mediterranean coast from the east.
+Through the ages, El-Farma has experienced a lot of destruction and sabotage, and the geographical factors that occurred in the Sinai region led to the drying up of the Nile branch there, which changed the trade route.

 16. Port Fouad

 Port Fouad is located inside Port Said on the eastern bank of the Suez Canal.
-It is designed in the French style of streets, and it was built in order to serve the Suez Canal facility and as homes for the French who worked in the canal.
-Port Fouad was built in 1920.
-It was named after King Fouad I and has many compact villas and wide squares and large gardens.
+It is designed in the French style of streets and was built in 1920 to serve the Suez Canal facility and as a home for French workers.
+It was named after King Fouad I and had many compact villas, vast squares, and extensive gardens.
 While you are there, don’t miss riding the ferry to enjoy seeing the ships passing through the Suez Canal.

 17. Salt Mountains:

-It is a famous place to visit in Port Said, where many people go, wearing heavy winter clothes, to take souvenir photos in the middle of the Salt Mountains, appearing as though they’ve been to the North Pole or one of the countries famous for its snow.
-Many photo sessions take place there, especially wedding and engagement photos because the backdrop is absolutely beautiful.
+It is a famous place to visit in Port Said.
+Many people wear heavy winter clothes to take souvenir photos in the middle of the Salt Mountains, appearing as though they’ve been to the North Pole or one of the countries famous for its snow.
+Many photo sessions take place there, especially wedding and engagement photos, because the backdrop is stunning.

 18. Said Stone

-It was named after Khedive Said and it extends from Port Fouad into the sea and ends at Labogas and it includes different types of the most beautiful formations of fish, including Sea Bass, lotus, and bass, and also sea bream, mullet, banana fish, and more.
+It was named after Khedive Said.
+It extends from Port Fouad into the sea and ends at Labogas.
+It includes different types of the most beautiful fish formations, including Sea Bass, lotus, bass, sea bream, mullet, banana fish, and more.

 19. Port Said Corniche